suchanek/repo_vis/README.md

 - Safe file saving with parent directory creation ensures visualizations can be saved anywhere.
 - Automatic error handling prevents crashes when dealing with invalid paths or permissions.
 - Memory management optimizations prevent common PyVista/VTK errors during application exit.

-## Examples

-The `examples` directory contains pre-rendered HTML visualizations of several popular Python projects:

-- Flask
-- Matplotlib
-- ProteusPy
-- Requests
-- Seaborn
-- SymPy
-- TensorFlow

-Open these files in any modern web browser to explore interactive 3D visualizations without having to generate them yourself.

-## User Interface Buttons

-The `pkg_visualizer` application provides an intuitive user interface with the following buttons and their respective functions:

-- **Visualize**: Generates or updates the 3D visualization based on the selected parameters.
-- **Reset View**: Resets the camera to the default orientation, providing a clear view of the entire package structure.
-- **Spin Package**: Animates a smooth 360° rotation of the visualization around the package center.
-- **Save View**: Saves the current visualization to a file.
-Supported formats include HTML, PNG, and JPG.
-- **Class Selector**: Allows users to select specific classes to include in the visualization.
-- **Method Selector**: Enables selection of specific methods.
-This option is disabled when "Render Methods" is unchecked.
-- **Function Selector**: Enables selection of specific functions.
-This option is disabled when "Render Functions" is unchecked.
-- **Checkboxes**: Toggle the rendering of functions and methods, which also enables or disables the corresponding selectors.

-These buttons and controls make it easy to customize and interact with the 3D visualization.

 Happy visualizing! 🚀